Romania

 Economic operators that exclusively conduct activities of distribution/supply/transport of electricity and natural gas that are regulated/licensed by the National Energy Regulatory Authority are exempt from the application of the IMCA.

-Specific turnover tax (ICAS) for oil & gas companies
+Specific turnover tax (ICAS) for oil and gas companies

-Specifically, GEO No. 3/2025 clarifies the application of ICAS for the Romanian legal entities but also to non-resident legal entities performing activities in the oil & gas sector, which in an individual manner or through an association deliver goods/provides services on the Romanian.
+Specifically, GEO No. 3/2025 clarifies the application of ICAS for Romanian legal entities but also to non-resident legal entities performing activities in the oil and gas sector, which in an individual manner or through an association deliver goods/provides services on the Romanian.

-In order to avoid the risk of non-payment of ICAS, non-resident legal entities carrying out activities in the oil & gas sector, which have not registered a permanent establishment in Romania, are required to provide a guarantee letter issued by a credit institution or to make a deposit to a unit of the State Treasury in favor of the central fiscal body.
-The amount of the guarantee is 1 million EUR, equivalent in RON, established at the exchange rate communicated by the National Bank of Romania on the date of provision of the guarantee.
+In order to avoid the risk of non-payment of ICAS, non-resident legal entities carrying out activities in the oil and gas sector, which have not registered a PE in Romania, are required to provide a guarantee letter issued by a credit institution or to make a deposit to a unit of the State Treasury in favour of the central fiscal body.
+The amount of the guarantee is the RON equivalent of EUR 1 million established at the exchange rate communicated by the National Bank of Romania on the date of provision of the guarantee.

 Micro-company tax regime